Calculating Expansion Tanks

 k = safety factor (approximately 2 is common)

-With an open expansion tank fresh air absorbed to the water tend to corrode the system.
-Open expansion tanks must be located above the highest heating element, in general on the top of buildings, where it may be exposed to freezing.
+Note that in an open expansion tank fresh air is constantly absorbed in the water and tends to corrode the system.
+Open expansion tanks must also be located above the highest heating element, in general on the top of buildings, where they may be exposed to freezing.

 Closed Compression Expansion Tanks